Beyoncé's publicist tells Beyhive to stop spewing hate

 Curran said she disabled her Instagram account after she received death threats, purportedly from the Beyhive, who bombarded Curran with bee emojis.

-Before she did disabled her account, Curran responded to a comment that she's “a happily married woman” and that she did not think Beyoncé would support her devotees sending death threats.
+Before she disabled her account, Curran said in response to a comment that she's “a happily married woman” and that she did not think Beyoncé would support her devotees sending death threats.

 Taylor Swift was recently the target of the Beyhive who accused her of ripping off Beyonce's 2018 Coachella festival set during her performance at the 2019 Billboard Music Awards.